-The Impact Award recognizes graduate students whose research contributes to the educational, economic, physical or social well-being of the citizens of North Carolina.
+The Graduate Education Advancement Board Impact Award recognizes graduate students and recent graduate alumni whose research directly contributes to the educational, economic, physical or social well-being of North Carolina citizens.

-The Graduate School shares Impact Award research with legislators, policy leaders, and members of North Carolina communities and awardees may act as student ambassadors, discussing their work with citizens and community groups.
+The Graduate School shares Impact Award research with legislators, policy leaders and members of North Carolina communities.
+Awardees may serve as student ambassadors, discussing their work with citizens and community groups.

-The Graduate School recognizes Impact Award recipients at the Annual Graduate Student Recognition Celebration.
+The Graduate School publicly recognizes Impact Award recipients at the Annual Graduate Student Recognition Celebration.

 View past Impact Award winners: